SBA Disaster Loans: What to Know

 Mitigation assistance loans increase the amount of an approved SBA disaster loan by 20% to pay for improvements that make buildings or equipment less susceptible to future disaster damage.
 Projects can range widely from structural reinforcements to relocation or even changes in landscaping.

-When a hurricane causes such severe damage to property and businesses that a federal disaster is declared, the SBA issues a special fact sheet stating what geographical area is affected, what types of disaster loans are available and how to apply.
+When a natural disaster like a hurricane or wildfire causes such severe damage that a federal disaster is declared, the SBA issues a special fact sheet stating what geographical area is affected, what types of disaster loans are available and how to apply.
+You can find the latest information about declared disasters on the SBA’s disaster assistance page.

 SBA disaster loan requirements